Oxalic Acid and Oxalates: Health Effects and Kidney Stones

 What Are Oxalates?

 Calcium oxalate has very low solubility in water and tends to form crystals instead of dissolving.
 In some people these crystals form stones in the kidneys.
-People at risk for forming the kidney stones are generally advised to follow a low oxalate diet.
+People at risk for forming the kidney stones are often advised to follow a low oxalate diet.

 Oxalic Acid Poisoning From Commercial Products